lautomator/udacity-web-dev/readme.md

 * signup: prompts for a username password and email (optional); escapes user input and must validate all fields.
 * asciichan: make ascii art
-* blog: a simple blog with authentication, user accounts, and API
+* blog: a simple blog with authentication, user accounts, and API, and optimization
+* wiki: the final project--allows you to create and edit web pages